 There are two types of bloggers.

 Those who blog casually and don’t mind if things slip a little bit.
-Their objectives are flexible and blogging perhaps does not sit near the top of their priority list.
+Their blogging objectives are flexible and their blog perhaps does not sit near the top of their priority list.
 It is more like a casual hobby.

 And those who like to be focused, disciplined and strict when it comes to their blog routine.
 Blogging is a serious business for them.
 They like their blogging schedule to be reliable and they are keen to manage the over-demanding nature of blogging efficiently.

 This article is primarily for this second type of bloggers.

-My blogging journey is approaching its third anniversary this summer (2017) and I have personally experienced the ups and downs of this road.
-I feel that while efficiency and continuous refinement in blogging are paramount, they are not easy to maintain if you are not visionary and disciplined.
+My blogging journey has crossed its fourth anniversary this summer (2018) and I have personally experienced the ups and downs of this road.
+I feel that while efficiency and continuous refinement in blogging are paramount, they are not easy to maintain if you are not disciplined.